 Trouvailles de Jules

-Perfect spot whether you’re looking for picnic supplies or wanting to take home from Quebec terroir as souvenirs.
+Perfect spot whether you’re looking for picnic supplies or want to take home from Quebec terroir as souvenirs.

 Neighbourhood: Old Quebec City (Vieux-Quebec) • Address: 22, rue Sainte-Anne

 Fou du Bio [CLOSED AUG 2020] Located on a cobblestoned walking street in Place-Royale, Fou du Bio is one of the best épiceries and comptoirs in Old Quebec City.
 Shop for souvenirs made by Quebec artists, buy a bottle of locally produced wine and stock up on goodies for a picnic.
 A glass case located near the door features local cheese and charcuterie, as well as terrines, baguette sandwiches and meals made fresh by the owner, Anthony Lauriot.
 Bread is delivered daily by a local baker and sells out quickly.
 Neighbourhood: Place-Royale • Address: 20, rue Saint-Pierre